-At this stage discharge valve opens and the air is delivered to the container and once again the same cycle is repeated.
-But sometimes, the air is required at a high pressure.
+At this stage-discharge valve opens and the air is delivered to the container and once again the same cycle is repeated.
+But sometimes, the air is required at high pressure.

 First, the fresh air is sucked from the atmosphere through the suction filter and inlet valve in low pressure (LP) cylinder during its suction stroke.

-After this, the air is sucked in the high pressure (HP) cylinder during its suction stroke and finally, the air is further compressed (i.e. second stage) to the desired level and is fed to the receiver through the condenser by opening the outlet valve.
+After this, the air is sucked into the high pressure (HP) cylinder during its suction stroke, and finally, the air is further compressed (i.e. second stage) to the desired level and is fed to the receiver through the condenser by opening the outlet valve.